drumjoss/resume-tailoring/career_log/career-log.md

 ## Achievements / Work

 ### Embedded Development
-- Ported a **C** embedded software application for a handheld radio-based indoor localisation system adding new features, for instance firmware update and robustified lone worker safety mechanism.
-Initial target was an AT32 (AVR32), and the new one a SAM4S (ARM Cortex-M4), causing endianess issues.
+- Ported a **C/C++** embedded software application for a handheld radio-based indoor localization system adding new features such as firmware update and robustified lone worker safety mechanism.
+Initial target was an AT32 (AVR32), and the new one a SAM4S (ARM Cortex-M4), causing endianness issues.
-- Refactored a full project to streamline product line maintenance and update costs, including porting to a **CMake** compatible toolchain and **FreeRTOS**.
+- Refactored a full project to streamline product line maintenance and update costs, including porting to a **CMake** compatible toolchain and **FreeRTOS** for **CI/CD** integration.
 - Designed and implemented a portable lone worker alert mechanism based on accelerometer and gyroscope data.
+- Developed an **embedded Linux Yocto** based autonomous driving robot for indoor localization algorithm validation, with Camera live streaming.
+- Built toolchain for **embedded Linux** configurable distributions using **Yocto** and **Buildroot** with mender secure update mechanism.
-  [tags: c, embedded-software, indoor-localization, firmware-update, cmake, sensors, imu]
+  [tags: c/c++, embedded-software, embedded-linux, raspberry-pi, yocto, buildroot, free-rtos, ci-cd, indoor-localization, firmware-update, cmake, sensors, imu]

 ### System Architecture
-- Defined the hardware/software architecture for robust operation and product evolution future-proofing.
+- Defined the hardware/software architecture for robust operation and future-proof product evolution.
   [tags: system-architecture, embedded-system, real-time, safety-critical]

 ### Validation, Testing and Industrialization
-- Created integration tests to simulate back-end operations in **node.js**, with the emulated back-end running on a **Raspberry Pi 3**/**Zero W**.
+- Created automated integration tests to simulate back-end operations in **node.js**, with the emulated back-end running on a **Raspberry Pi 3**/**Zero W**.
 - Ubuntu 24 and Windows 11 VM Creation and management to configure and use the product.
-- Created a hardware test device to simulate alert cases, driven by **node.js** tests sequencing and running on a **Arduino UNO R4 WiFi**, and on a **Raspberry Pi Zero W** with **Python** **Flask**.
+- Created mechanical hardware test devices to simulate alert cases, driven by **node.js** tests sequencing and running on a bare-metal **Arduino UNO R4 WiFi**, and on an **embedded Linux** **Raspberry Pi Zero W** with **Python** **Flask**.
-- Proof of concept of a Yocto based autonomous robot for indoor localization algorithm validation.
-  [tags: test-automation, hardware-test-bench, nodejs, raspberry-pi, arduino, yocto, backend-integration]
+  [tags: test-automation, hardware-test-bench, nodejs, raspberry-pi, embedded-linux, arduino, backend-integration]

 ---